The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 You should also withhold income from tips.
 Tips are considered part of an employee's pay and must be taken into account when determining withholding.
 Employees must report tips from any 1 job totaling $20 or more in any given month to their employers by the 10th day of the following month.
 You use this reported amount to calculate withholding by adding the reported tips to the employee's pay.

-Employees must report the above-listed information on an Employee's Withholding Allowance Certificate and a Massachusetts Employee's Withholding Exemption Certificate (Forms W-4 and M-4) and claim the proper number of exemptions.
+Employees must report the above-listed information on a federal Form W-4 - Employee's Withholding Allowance Certificate and a Massachusetts Form M-4 - Employee's Withholding Exemption Certificate and claim the proper number of exemptions.
 Employees can change the number of their exemptions on Form M-4 by filing a new certificate at any time if the number of exemptions increases.
 If the number of exemptions decreases, they need to file a new certificate within 10 days.

 If the allowable Massachusetts withholding exemptions (see Form M-4) are different from U.S. withholding exemptions, employees must complete both Forms M-4 and W-4 for the most accurate withholding.